TidalSana/weather-app-jh/README.md

-# Weather Application in NextJS
+# Weather Application in NextJS :partly_sunny: :sun_behind_small_cloud:

 Weather Application using NextJS, ChakraUI, and Cypress.

 ## Why did you make this?

 It is based off of an existing project in my GitHub the "Weather-App".
 This is my take on it with much of the materials and concepts I've learned while building my portfolio.
 Another reason is also because I was instructed to it as a basis for a take-home assignment.
-Little to my knowledge and the interviewer's, I already completed the take-home (yay!).
+Little to my knowledge and the interviewer's, I already completed the take-home (yay!) :grin: :grin: .

 ## Getting Started